-Artist Marleen Sleeuwits, known for her photography, objects and installations, takes this experimental book to propose a four-tiered representation of space: starting with two-dimensional images of space, that are then placed in a scale model, to the photos taken inside this model and, finally, to their convergence in this book.
+The overarching idea starts with two-dimensional images of space (deriving from the artists oeuvre), that are then placed in a scale model, to the photos taken inside a model and, finally, to their convergence in this book.
 The spaces could be anything from a museum to a lobby or a passageway: locations we know as places for contemplation, for waiting or for movement.
 The condition of the spaces’ bare walls is hard and sober, offering little support: the space you see in front of you and the space outside your field of view, foreground and background, seem to be absorbed in a timeless vacuum.

 Surely there is space beyond our sight, in the realm of our imagination, containing much of our desire.
 How we would love to reach out for tangible attachments to activate the bare, cold or sober life: a supportive foundation not to be found in the spaces this book contains.